angelamartinez08/tangle-eye/readme.md

 Retrive with `git lfs pull`.
 Plotting with `read.R`
 ![](example/wf_20241126.png)

+## Flip images benchmark
+Is it better to pre-render and flip one giant texture or generate dispaly on the fly?
+For real time perforance, it doesn't matter.
+See [`imgflip_benchmark.py`](imgflip_benchmark.py).
+Flip times are still limited by refresh rate.
+> flipped 10 images in 0.033s per iteration
+> one large image flipped 0.033s per iteration

 ## Resources
 For more eye tracking specific interface see
   * [`pylink_help.py`](https://github.com/LabNeuroCogDevel/lncdtask/blob/main/lncdtask/pylink_help.py) for lncdtask code